chrisant996/clink-flex-prompt/README.md

 flexprompt.settings.right_prompt = "{exit}{overtype}{vpn}{duration}{time}"
 ```

+> [!TIP]
-> **Tip:**  By making your manual customizations modify settings (rather than replacing them), your customizations can adapt according to the options you've chosen in the flexprompt configuration wizard.
+> By making your manual customizations modify settings (rather than replacing them), your customizations can adapt according to the options you've chosen in the flexprompt configuration wizard.
 >
 > For example:
 > ```lua